Knowledge base software content editor from Helpjuice

 Help desks facilitate direct engagement between customers and support staff, while knowledge bases offer a self-service option.
 The more comprehensive your knowledge base, the less your customers will need to rely on your help desk for support.

-(One thing to note: It's worth noting that some help desk software providers like Zendesk and similar alternatives include knowledge base features.
-However, as these features are not standalone products, the resulting knowledge bases can be challenging to use, manage, and often come with limited analytics and search capabilities).
+(One thing to note: Some help desk software providers like Zendesk and its alternatives include knowledge base features.
+But since they aren’t standalone products, their knowledge bases can be challenging to manage.
+Plus, they often come with limited analytics and search capabilities.)

 While other knowledge sources like FAQ pages, wiki software, intranet software, and help desk tools serve their own unique purposes, knowledge base software is specifically designed to manage your organization's knowledge effectively.
 By choosing knowledge base software, you gain access to a more structured, navigable, and data-driven system that enables superior knowledge management, empowering both your employees and customers with the information they need to succeed.